Ira-Project/lastword/User Feedback/__Outline.md

 - [x] Prepare a script for the user interview with learners and facilitators ✅ 2024-04-19
 - [ ] Identify five learners to test the application with
 - [ ] Demo and test the application with the learners
-- [ ] Identify five teachers to get feedback from
+- [x] Identify teachers to get feedback from ✅ 2024-05-07
-- [ ] Demo and test the application with teachers
+- [x] Demo and test the application with teachers ✅ 2024-05-07